aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

    ![](../media/m2-U7-1.png)

-## Review
+## Summary

-In this lab, you have completed:

-+ Creating a Virtual WAN
-+ Creating a hub by using Azure Portal
-+ Connecting a VNet to the Virtual Hub
+In this hands-on lab, you will create a Virtual WAN, set up a hub using the Azure Portal, and connect a VNet to the Virtual Hub.

 ## You have successfully completed the lab.